-Adtalem's Consolidated Financial Statements include charges related to the reduced enrollments at DeVry University and Carrington.
-Management is reducing Adtalem's cost structure to align with these reduced enrollments.
-Such charges include severance and related benefits for reductions in staff and voluntary separation plans and real estate consolidation charges for early lease termination or cease-of-use costs and losses on disposals of property and equipment.
+Adtalem's financial statements include charges related to severance and related benefits for reductions in staff.
+These charges also include early lease termination or cease-of-use costs and accelerated depreciation and losses on disposals of property and equipment related to campus and administrative office consolidations.